steadylearner/Python_Tkinter_Example/README.md

 translated_text.config(state="disabled")
 ```

-To preserve translated text, the translated_text is ineditable by default but, here we save the translated text first and make it ineditable again with the code snippet above.
+To preserve translated text, the translated_text is uneditable by default but, here we save the translated text first and make it uneditable again with the code snippet above.

 Until this, we learnt how to make your input text translated and hear it also.
 It is used for the GUI app but you will be able to use it in your web app or other projects also.